Asymptotic Theory of the Best-Choice Rerandomization using the Mahalanobis Distance: Introduction

 The paper proceeds as follows.
 Section \ref{sec:framework} introduces the framework and notation.
 Section \ref{sec:asym_bcr} studies the asymptotic properties of the best-choice rerandomization.
 Section \ref{sec:optimal} investigates whether the best-choice rerandomization can achieve its ideally optimal precision that one can expect even with perfectly balanced covariates.
-Section \ref{sec:inf} proposes large-sample valid inference for the best-choice rerandomization.
-Section \ref{sec:numeric} conducts simulations to illustrate our theory, and Section \ref{sec:discuss} concludes with a short discussion.
+Section \ref{sec:inf} proposes large-sample valid inference for the best-choice rerandomization. {\rev Section \ref{sec:regadj} studies regression adjustment under the best-choice rerandomization.} Section \ref{sec:numeric} conducts simulations to illustrate our theory, and Section \ref{sec:discuss} concludes with a short discussion.